Goa Gajah (Elephant Cave): Visitor’s Info & Entrance Fees (Updated 2026)

 As always with outdoor destinations, it’s best to visit in the early morning hours before 10:00 pm.
 The best time to visit is after 5:00 pm when the jungle provides more shade and the sun is starting to set.

-However, the temple is still open all year round.
+The temple is still open all year round.
 The upside to visiting during the rainy season is that you’ll likely have the place mostly to yourself.
-An large umbrella will conquer the rain easily.
+A large umbrella will conquer the rain easily.

 Goa Gajah Day Tours